KamilaHase/Berries-Nearby/README.md

     - chat functions among admin and farmer - can moderate if a report has been reported, admin can directly inform farmer what has happened

 - notifications:
+    - when Admin executed any changes to my offers (edited or deleted)
     - when a new offer is published
     - when my offer has been reported
     - when I received a new message (after chat functions has been implemented)